willie-yao/cluster-api-provider-azure/docs/book/src/topics/clusterclass.md

 [ClusterClass](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/index.html) is a collection of templates that define a topology (control plane and machine deployments) to be used to continuously reconcile one or more Clusters.
 It is a new Cluster API feature that is built on top of the existing Cluster API resources and provides a set of tools and operations to streamline cluster lifecycle management while maintaining the same underlying API.

 CAPZ currently supports ClusterClass for both managed (AKS) and self-managed clusters.
-CAPZ implements this with three custom resources:
+CAPZ implements this with four custom resources:
 1. AzureClusterTemplate
 2. AzureManagedClusterTemplate
 3. AzureManagedControlPlaneTemplate